nautobot/nautobot-app-bgp-models/README.md

 This model represents the shared configuration of a single BGP peer relationship between two devices.
 It has FKs to two `PeerEndpoint` records (representing the two devices involved in the session), and additional fields including:
 - Status (FK to Nautobot Status)
 - Role (FK to PeeringRole)
-- Authentication Key (optional, string, encrypted at rest)
+- Authentication Key (optional, string)

 > The nature of a session as BGP “internal” or “external” is useful in the construction of queries and filters, but does not need to be stored as an actual database attribute (as it is implied by whether the ASNs of the two BGPPeerEndpoints involved are identical or different).
 It is implemented as a derived property of the `PeerSession` model.